keolo/keolo-com/content/posts/choosing-a-meta-repo-architecture.md

 ## Conclusion: Architecture is About Trade-offs

 If you are a startup building a single SaaS product with no enterprise compliance requirements, a Monorepo is fantastic.
-If you are building completely services, standard Multi-Repos are fine.
+If you are building completely decoupled services, standard Multi-Repos are fine.

 But if you are like [Aliveness Ventures](https://www.aliveness.ventures/)—juggling polyglot tech stacks (Go, React, Pulumi, Astro), integrating AI agentic skills, and navigating the treacherous waters of HIPAA, GDPR, SOC 2, and strict client IP separation—you need a paradigm shift.